cxw42/TabFern/README.md

 # Legal

 Copyright (c) 2017 Chris White, Jasmine Hegman.
+CC-BY-SA 4.0 International.
-CC-BY-SA 4.0 International See [LICENSE.md](LICENSE.md) for details, which are controlling in case of any difference between that file and this section.
+See [LICENSE.md](LICENSE.md) for details, which are controlling in case of any difference between that file and this section.